xgugeng/cpp-primer-exercises/ch3/README.md

 }
 ```

-> gugeng: The above program print each char in the array one by one.
+The above program print each char in the array one by one.

 ## Exercise 3.38: In this section, we noted that it was not only illegal but meaningless to try to add two pointers.
 Why would adding two pointers be meaningless?